 Selected from courses offered within the department, school, or university in consultation with an academic advisor.

-All Global Environmental Health Sciences students complete a 200 hour practicum to gain practical experience.
-The practicum is usually competed after core courses are completed.
+All Environmental Health Sciences students complete a 200 hour practicum to gain practical experience.
+The practicum is usually completed after core courses are completed.

-Students in the MSPH in Global Environmental Health Sciences conduct a public health analysis.
+Students in the MSPH in Environmental Health Sciences conduct a public health analysis.

 You can learn more in a webcast.